Ultrafast control of spin-orbital separation probed with time-resolved RIXS

-Here $\Ket{\Psi_0}$ is the initial ground state (no orbital excitation) at time $t_0\to-\infty$, and $\opr U_{s}$ and $\opr U_{t-J}$ denote time-evolution in the Heisenberg and $t-J$ model, respectively.
+Here, $\Ket{\Psi_0}$ is the initial ground state (no orbital excitation) at time $t_0\to-\infty$, and $\opr U_{s}$ and $\opr U_{t-J}$ denote time-evolution in the Heisenberg and $t-J$ model, respectively.
 The resulting spectrum shows a distinct form in the slow (\figu{fig:eq_comp_slow_fast}a) and fast (\figu{fig:eq_comp_slow_fast}b) spinon regime.
+Note that the spectral function $\chi (\omega,k)$ of the effective $t-J$ model corresponds to the dynamical momentum dependent orbital structure factor of the electronic model.
+This quantity is entirely unrelated to the electronic spectral function, which measures final states at a different electron number (such as electron removal for an ARPES measurement \cite{Wang2018}).

-As a consequence of the spin-orbital separation, insight into the form of $A(\omega,k)$ can be acquired from a semi-phenomenological spectral building principle \cite{Eder1997, Bannister2000}: Assuming that the orbital excitation separates into a spinon and an orbiton, which are treated as independent particles with dispersion $\epsilon_s(k_s)=\pi J_f/2 \, \abs{\cos{k_s}}$ for $-\pi/2 \leq k_s \leq \pi/2$ \cite{Giamarchi2004} and $\epsilon_o(k_o)=E_f-2 t_f \, \cos{k_o}$, respectively, spectral weight in $A(\omega,k)$ should be found at energies $\epsilon(k) = \epsilon_s(k_s) + \epsilon_o(k_o)$, with a constraint $k=k_s+k_o$ due to momentum conservation.
-Hence, one expects the peaks of $A(\omega,k)$ at \be \epsilon(k)=E_f - 2 t_f \cos{k_o} + J_f \frac{\pi}{2} \abs{\cos{(k-k_o)}} \, . \ee A $1/L$-correction to the momentum of the orbiton has to be applied on account of periodic boundary conditions \cite{Giamarchi2004, Bohrdt2018}.
-In \figu{fig:eq_comp_slow_fast}, the result of \equ{eq:spinon_orbiton_dispersion} is shown by red dots.
-In the slow spinon regime, the spectrum is enclosed by the lower and upper orbiton branches \cite{Suzuura1997, Kim2006_NatPhys}, and there is an overall good agreement between the numerical results and \equ{eq:spinon_orbiton_dispersion}.
-In the fast spinon regime, the ansatz \equ{eq:spinon_orbiton_dispersion} still reproduces the lower bound of the spectrum, although the parameter $t_f$ needs to be renormalized with respect to the bare $t$ due to further dressing of the orbiton \cite{Brunner2000}.
+As a consequence of the spin-orbital separation, insight into the form of $\chi(\omega,k)$ can be acquired from a semi-phenomenological spectral building principle \cite{Eder1997, Bannister2000}: Assuming that the orbital excitation separates into a spinon and an orbiton, which are treated as independent particles with dispersion $\epsilon_s(k_s)=\pi J_f/2 \, \abs{\cos{k_s}}$ for $-\pi/2 \leq k_s \leq \pi/2$ \cite{Giamarchi2004} and $\epsilon_o(k_o)=E_f-2 t_f \, \cos{k_o}$, respectively, spectral weight in $\chi(\omega,k)$ should be found at energies $\epsilon(k) = \epsilon_s(k_s) + \epsilon_o(k_o)$, with a constraint $k=k_s+k_o$ due to momentum conservation.
+Hence, one expects the peaks of $\chi(\omega,k)$ at $\epsilon(k)=E_f - 2 t_f \cos{k_o} + J_f \frac{\pi}{2} \abs{\cos{(k-k_o)}}$.
+A $1/L$-correction to the momentum of the orbiton has to be applied on account of periodic boundary conditions \cite{Giamarchi2004, Bohrdt2018}.
+In \figu{fig:eq_comp_slow_fast}, $\epsilon(k)$ is shown by red dots.
+In the slow spinon regime, the spectrum is enclosed by the lower and upper orbiton branches \cite{Suzuura1997, Kim2006_NatPhys}, and there is an overall good agreement between the numerical results and $\epsilon(k)$.
+In the fast spinon regime, the spectral building principle still reproduces the lower bound of the spectrum, although the parameter $t_f$ needs to be renormalized with respect to the bare $t$ due to further dressing of the orbiton \cite{Brunner2000}.
 The transition between these two regimes can be located at the so-called supersymmetric point $J/t = 2$, where the $t-J$ model becomes exactly solvable by Bethe Ansatz \cite{Bares1991}.